tantsandras/mm/content/podcastEpisodesFolder/the-dodgy-dog-walker-and-the-gross-investigation.md

 Fuck my six pages of notes, take it away Joe!

-spoiler

-alert.
+Spoiler alert.
 It's about murder.

 Today we're going to talk about the case of Robert Napper.
 A serial killer and rapist.
 I got my information from murderer uk.com, Wikipedia, crimes that took Britain the murder of Rachel Nickell, which I think is a series.
 I watched it on YouTube.
 And a guardian article by Sandra Laville.